top of page

 • 3 min read

-Many retirees dream of moving abroad, and the two most popular destinations in the world are Spain and Portugal.
-While these neighboring countries share many similarities, the retirement visas have different requirements and benefits.
-Before deciding whether to retire in Spain or Portugal, you'll first need to compare the crucial differences between Spain’s Non-Lucrative Visa (NLV) and Portugal’s D7 Passive Income Visa.
-Both programs are aimed at people with passive income who want to live in Europe without the need for a work contract or a large investment.
+Many retirees dream of moving abroad.
+The two most popular destinations are Spain and Portugal.
+While these neighboring countries share many similarities, their retirement visas have different requirements and benefits.
+Before deciding whether to retire in Spain or Portugal, you'll need to compare the crucial differences between Spain’s Non-Lucrative Visa (NLV) and Portugal’s D7 Passive Income Visa.
+Both programs cater to people with passive income who want to live in Europe without a work contract or a large investment.

 Here’s a side-by-side comparison to help you choose the best option for your retirement abroad.